dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 price: £7 + VAT & Eventbrite fee
 ---

-This evening event covers the subject of personalisation.
-Our speakers will be covering various aspects of personalising websites and apps for improved user experience.
-They will be discussing different approaches and how new technology has enabled true one to one personalisation leading to truely personalised experiences.
+This evening event covered the subject of personalisation.
+Our speakers covered various aspects of personalising websites and apps for improved user experience.
+They discussed different approaches and how new technology has enabled true one to one personalisation leading to truely personalised experiences.

-Full details of the talks can be see below, and we highly recommend <a href='https://www.eventbrite.co.uk/e/personalising-the-experience-tickets-21256301169?ref=estw'>buying your ticket<a/> ASAP as this event is likely to sell out.
-Ticket price includes a beer or two, and possibly some pringles.
+Full details of the talks can be see below.

 ## Ramp Up – Harry Brignull